Coach K reaches ACC championship in his final tournament

 AJ Griffin, who went to high school just north of New York City in White Plains, made three free throws in the final 15 seconds to finish a 21-point performance and seal Coach K’s 22nd appearance in the ACC title game.

-Krzyzewski has won a conference-record 15 ACC championships, but he wants to move the focus from the farewell tour to his players.
+Krzyzewski is growing weary of all the send-off talk and wants to move the focus from the farewell tour to his players.

 Kameron McGusty scored 24 points to lead the Hurricanes (23-10), who beat the Blue Devils on the road earlier this season and appear to be in solid shape for an NCAA Tournament bid.